autay27/boccam/userstudy/exercise.md

 When using `!`, the first process has to wait until someone receives its value before moving on.
 And when using `?`, the second process has to wait until someone sends it a value before it can move on.
 We say that a process _blocks_ until the channel communication is successful.

-So, the following code will block forever after drawing a red dot, because we will never move past the sending line `myChannel !
+So, the following code will block forever, because we will never move past the sending line `myChannel !
 1`:

 ```
 SEQ